Articles of Incorporation and Rules

 5. The agent must submit to the Association a document certifying his/her authority to act as agent

-Article 66.
-Members may attend the General Meeting of Representatives and speak with the permission of the chairperson.
-However, members shall not have voting rights or voting rights except when attending the General Meeting of Representatives as a proxy for a representative.
+Article 66 Members may attend the General Assembly and speak with the permission of the Chairperson.
+However, they shall not have voting rights or election rights except when attending the General Assembly as a representative of a delegate.

-Article 67 Minutes of the General Meeting of Representatives shall be prepared containing matters required by law, and the director and chairperson who prepares them shall sign or affix their name and seal to them.
+Article 67.
+Minutes of the General Meeting shall be prepared, containing matters prescribed by law, and the director who prepared them and the chairperson shall sign or affix their seal to them.

-Article 68 If a resolution to dissolve or merge the association is passed at the general meeting of representatives, the directors must notify the members of the contents of the resolution within 10 days from the date of the resolution.
+Article 68 When a resolution for the dissolution or merger of the cooperative is made at the general meeting of representatives, the directors shall notify the members of the contents of the resolution within 10 days from the date of the resolution.

 2. In the event that a resolution under the preceding paragraph is made, if a member requests the convening of a general meeting by obtaining the consent of at least one-fifth of the total number of members and submitting to the board of directors a document stating the purpose of the meeting and the reasons for the convening, the board of directors shall resolve to convene a general meeting within three weeks from the date of the request.
 In this case, the document shall be submitted within one month from the date of the resolution of the general meeting of representatives regarding the matters related to the notice under the preceding paragraph